 Apart from referring to us as The Swallows and The Amazons, our director Claude Whatham always called us his artistes – ‘My art-istes!’
 This was, of course, because far from being trained actors we were just the children who made up his cast.

 It was Saturday morning on 16th June 1973 and a day off from filming.
 We’d all been working hard.
-Instead of resting, Claude took us all to Blackpool, the famous holiday destination of the north east.
+Instead of resting, Claude took us all to Blackpool, the famous holiday destination of the north west.
 None of us had ever been before.
 It was a great treat and hugely exciting.
 I can remember choosing the clothes I would wear, and putting on a shell necklace Daddy had brought back from Africa, for the occasion.

 A complete contrast to camping and sailing in the wilds of Westmorland, Blackpool proved a day trip to remember.